AcuGIS/lizmap-menus/docs/intro.rst

 Overview
 ------------

-pg_layers is a stand-alone PHP application for viewing and sharing PostGIS data via Leafletjs.
+PostGIS Viewer is a stand-alone PHP application for viewing and sharing PostGIS data via Leafletjs.

 It supports Users, Groups, and map-level permissions.